-- Your animals will need to be cared for while you are in hospital, so you will need to make sure there are adequate supplies for all your animals – including food and any medications.
+- Your animals will need to be cared for while you are in hospital or must quarantine/isolate in a facility away from your home, so you will need to make sure there are adequate supplies for all your animals – including food and any medications.

 - Ensure a trusted family member, friend or associate provides your animals with proper and sufficient food, water, shelter and, when necessary, veterinary treatment.

 If you need to leave your home to care for animals